wp-plugins/yith-woocommerce-advanced-reviews/readme.txt

 You can customize some visual attribute from the plugin option.
 For better integration, you can both overwrite the template and customize the look and feel writing your own CSS rules.

 == Changelog ==

+= Version 1.1.5 - RELEASED: SEP 04, 2015 =

+* Fix: CSS issue on pages other than "Reviews" page.

 = Version 1.1.4 - RELEASED: AUG 12, 2015 =